Smaug123/static-site-content/content/reading-list/index.md

 # Currently reading

-* The Remains of the Day, by Kazuo Ishiguro
+*   In Praise of Shadows, by Junichiro Tanizaki
 * Building Secure and Reliable Systems, by the Google SRE team.
 This is genuinely a textbook, so it's quite slow going.
 A lot of this is *very* Google-centric, where it's assumed that everything is a microservice and any given query to a service will require hundreds of RPC calls.
 However, the general lessons seem to be valuable.

 # Bought and ready to read

-*   In Praise of Shadows, by Junichiro Tanizaki
 *   The Attention Merchants, by Tim Wu
 *   American Gods, by Neil Gaiman